thyrgle/comfy-website/content/book/context/_index.md

 Note that we also added `delta`, which while being available on the `EngineContext` is something that almost every bit of game code will want to touch, and thus having a simple `c.delta` instead of `c.engine.delta` is a nice quality of life improvement, at the cost of a few extra lines of code.
+Since Comfy `v0.2` you can also call a global `delta()` function.
+Note that this does have a small amount of overhead, so it may be desirable to re-export this into your `GameContext` for use in tight loops.

 The next part could in theory be handled by a procedural macro, but comfy wants to remain simple.
 As such we'll have to write a function which actually creates